programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

     return [(token.text) for token in doc]
 ```

 As with the function used to create Doc objects, the `token` function can be applied to the DataFrame.
-In this case, we will call the function on the Doc column, since this is the column which stores the results from the processing done by spaCy's NLP pipeline.
+In this case, we will call the function on the **Doc** column, since this is the column which stores the results from the processing done by spaCy's NLP pipeline.

 ```
 final_paper_df['Tokens'] = final_paper_df['Doc'].apply(get_token)
 ```

-If we compare the Text and Tokens column, we find a couple of differences.
-Most importantly, the words, spaces, and punctuation markers in the Tokens column are separated by commas, indicating that each have been parsed as individual tokens.
-The text in the Tokens column is also bracketed; this indicates that tokens have been generated as a list.
+If we compare the **Text** and **Tokens** column, we find a couple of differences.
+Most importantly, the words, spaces, and punctuation markers in the **Tokens** column are separated by commas, indicating that each have been parsed as individual tokens.
+The text in the **Tokens** column is also bracketed; this indicates that tokens have been generated as a list.
 We'll discuss how and when to transform the lists to strings to conduct frequency counts below.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-12.png" alt="First and last five rows of DataFrame with columns for plain text and tokenized versions of each text." caption="Figure 12: Comparison of text and spaCy-generated token columns in DataFrame of student texts" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-08.png" alt="First and last five rows of DataFrame with columns for plain text and tokenized versions of each text." caption="Figure 8: Comparison of text and spaCy-generated token columns in DataFrame of student texts" %}

 ### Lemmatization
 Another process performed by spaCy's NLP pipeline is lemmatization, or the retrieval of the dictionary root word of each word (for example “brighten” for “brightening”).
 We'll perform a similar set of steps to those above to create a function to call the lemmas from the Doc object, then apply it to the DataFrame.